-The territory is the watershed of the Authie, a coastal river marking the boundary between the departments of Pas-de-Calais and Somme.
-The Authie is a river parallel to the Canche and the lower bed of the Somme.
+A marker of local identity, the Authie is a coastal river that marks the boundary between the departments of Pas-de-Calais and Somme.
+It runs parallel to the Canche and the lower bed of the Somme.

-The valley is long (about 100 km) and not very wide (from 9 to 23 km).
+The valley is about 100 km long but it is not very wide, from 9 to 23 km maximum.
 Its geological formation explains this configuration.
-Oriented on a west/north-west axis, its sides are asymmetrical: on the right bank, the slope is gently sloping; on the left bank, the slope is short and steep.
+Oriented on a West/North-West axis, its sides are asymmetrical: on the right bank, the slope is gently sloping and on its left bank, the slope is much shorter and steeper.